vivqu/SwiftSyllables/README.md

 ## Background

-The original motivation that drove the creation of SwiftSyllables was for poetic reasons...literally.
-There was no other easily available syllable counting framework for iOS apps unlike the extensive capabilities available in other languages like Python.

 Syllable counting does not have a simple algorithmic solution so this framework takes a combination of dictionary lookups and heuristics, in two parts:

 (1) Python's [Natural Language Toolkit](http://www.nltk.org/) includes a wide range of corpus for language processing.
 Python NLTK takes advantage of the [CMU Pronunciation Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) which contains pronounciation transcriptions for over 100,000 words.
 If the word is found within the pronunciation dictionary, the first valid pronunciation is used to find the number of syllables.